AliyunContainerService/redis-cluster/README.md

     - redisslave
 ```

-In the topology of cluster, there are following nodes:
+There are following nodes in the cluster,

 * redismaster: Redis master
 * redisslave:  Redis slave